jeremybytes/csharp-interfaces-resources/README.md

 ## Running the Samples
 The code samples can be followed using Visual Studio 2019 (Windows) or Visual Studio Code (Windows, Linux, macOS).

+*Note: If you have difficulty running the samples, please see the [Troubleshooting Guide](/TroubleShooting.md) for possible solutions.*

 ### Visual Studio 2019 (Community Edition)
 When using Visual Studio, open the solution file (.sln) that is included in each sample folder.
 The solution is set up to automatically start the web application as well as the required web service, so no special action is required.